hbk-world/LAN-XI-Open-API-Examples/RestStreaming/CS/ReadMe.txt

 PTP_MultiFrame added, showing three modules in two frames.
 Reboot_html and Reboot_rest, showing two methods to reboot a module.
 PTP_MultiThreadInputStreaming added.
 It demos how to setup and configure several modules simultaneously.

+2020
+CIC_MultiModule added, showing how to prepare module for CIC measurement.
+The same princip must be used for single module